 Other Natural Cleaning Ingredients

 Some other great natural products to have on hand for chemical-free cleaning include hydrogen peroxide and vinegar.
-Lots of hospitals use peroxide for a disinfectant instead of bleach.
+Lots of hospitals use peroxide as a disinfectant instead of bleach.
 Also, bleach is more of an odor masker – especially when it comes to mold – while vinegar actually kills bacteria and mold spores.

 Dishes and Laundry